Muhanad-husn/sociorag/README.md

 3. **Store**:
    - Document chunks as vector embeddings for semantic retrieval
    - Entities as separate vector embeddings for entity-level search and graph analysis
+   - **Semantic Chunking**: Intelligently divides text based on semantic boundaries rather than arbitrary length, with adaptive parameters for different document types and fallback mechanisms
 4. **Query**: Semantic search and answer generation using both chunk and entity vectors
 5. **Export**: Download answers and reports as PDF